Juanve/phonegap-start/README.md

 # Gisicom - Github Simple Commit Application

-> An Application that provides access to your github repositories, allows to browse files, edit single file and commit it.
+> This application provides access to your github repositories, allows to browse files, edit single file and commit it.
 That's all!!

 ## Install the Application